MineWarz/AK-Legislature/Statutes/Retirement.md

 ### Section IV - Rights and Responsibilities of Corporals
 Corporals do not receive any additional rights or responsibilities in promotion from Knight.

-## Article III - Implementation

-### Section I
-This act shall take effect as soon as it is voted and approved by both Councils and confirmed by the Grandmaster, pending any implementation requirements.